outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - how to find variables in a problem statement
     - find isolatable change types

-  - find highest change variables in problem statement
+  - change: find highest change variables in problem statement
-    - find combinations of variables
+    - structure: find combinations/subsets of variables
+    - cause: find dependency structure of variable subsets
-    - find input/output sequence of variable combinations
+      - function: find input/output sequences of variable subsets
-    - filter the sequences by whichever sequences link the source/target structure
+      - structure: filter the sequences by whichever sequences link the source/target structure
+        - problem: solve sub-problems of organizing variable subsets
+        - structure: aggregate sub-problem solutions

+    - example:
+      - predict probability of event A given event B & some parameter/condition C
+        - sub-problems
+          - identify problem metadata (probability distribution, variables & values) in problem statement
+            - identify missing info (specific problem to solve, like 'find the missing info that is a probability of a specific event')
+          - identify alternate interpretations of problem
+            - filter alternate interpretations (to likeliest or the interpretation with no contradictions)
+              - match variables & values in problem with parameters of the probability distribution or relevant functions
+                - filter functions to functions with output type 'probability'
+                  - filter functions to functions with specific output probability matching missing info
+                    - apply variable values to relevant functions to generate missing info (specific output probability)

   - identify economic cycles not integrated enough with other economic structures so as to be considered essential
     - debts to entities who dont provide essential inputs or inputs further up the chain with x degree of distance from essential resource suppliers